 Cornell University Multidisciplinary Building

-A centrally located public stair anchors the plan and creates strong vertical connection between occupants.
-Shared meeting and social spaces cluster around the stair at each level inviting researchers and their students to linger and gather over coffee, lunch or intermittent breaks to foster both community and collaboration.
-The Laboratory layout has also been conceived to promote radical interdisciplinary collaboration between Computational Biology, Cancer Biology and Immunology.
-The configuration also allows daylight to penetrate deeper within the building and promote views to the surrounding landscape and Botanic Gardens to the north.
-The transparency between the wet lab, dry lab and computational lab results in stronger visual connection between individuals and reduces energy utilization through the harvesting of daylight.
-The identity of the proposed building responds to Cornell’s campus, connects to its environmental context and reflects the missions of The Atkinson Center and Master of Public Health Program through the use of natural, local material palette.
+A central public stair topped by a large skylight creates strong vertical connection between occupants and infuses the deepest part of the building plan with natural daylight.
+Shared meeting and social spaces cluster around the stair at each level, inviting researchers and their students to gather and foster community and collaboration.
+The laboratory layout was conceived to promote interdisciplinary collaboration with support spaces located to promote a strong visual and spatial connection between wet and dry labs, which should lead to increased flexibility of lab programs.
+The configuration also allows daylight to penetrate deeper within the building and promote views to the surrounding landscape and Botanic Gardens.
+The transparency between spaces results in stronger visual communication between individuals using the spaces, and reduces energy use through the harvesting of daylight.